 Our commitment to WTF riders: San Francisco is a city full of diverse communities and individuals.
-We use the term women, trans*, femme (WTF) to deliberately foster an inclusive and welcoming environment for all people who identify with our Women Bike SF work.
+We use the term women, trans*, femme (WTF) to deliberately foster an inclusive and welcoming environment for all people who identify with our Women & Non-Binary Bike SF work.

 There are lots of ways to get riding and learn new things.
 Here are some of the resources that got us started, and that keep us going.

 We know people ride more often when they have other people to ride with.
 Come to a Women Bike SF Coffee Hour to grab a coffee and talk bikes: they’re held every first Friday of the month.
 Or check out the groups below and make new friends!